sayandipde/approx_ibc/README.md

 ```
 source /etc/environment
 ```

+If you do not have `sudo` rights, please follow the steps in `FAQ 4`.
 #### 2.1.2 Building Halide with make

 With `LLVM_CONFIG` set (or `llvm-config` in your path), you should be